 André Naffis-Sahely is the author of the collection The Promised Land: Poems from Itinerant Life (Penguin, 2017) and the pamphlet The Other Side of Nowhere (Rough Trade Books, 2019).
-He is also the editor of The Heart of a Stranger: An Anthology of Exile Literature (Pushkin Press, 2019).
+He is also the editor of The Heart of a Stranger: An Anthology of Exile Literature (Pushkin Press, 2020).
 He is from Abu Dhabi, but was born in Venice to an Iranian father and an Italian mother.
-His writing has appeared in The Nation, Harper's, Poetry, New Statesman, Playboy, The Believer, The Economist, Financial Times and World Literature Today.
-He has received fellowships from Dar al-Ma'mûn, The MacDowell Colony, Art Omi: Writers and the Fondation Jan Michalski.
-He co-edited The Selected Prose of Mick Imlah (Peter Lang, 2015) and The Palm Beach Effect: Reflections on Michael Hofmann (CB Editions, 2013).
-His translations include over twenty titles of fiction, poetry and nonfiction, featuring works by Honoré de Balzac, Émile Zola, Abdellatif Laâbi, Tahar Ben Jelloun and Alessandro Spina.
-Several have been featured as 'Books of the Year' in The Guardian, Literary Hub and National Public Radio.
-He lives in Los Angeles.
+His writing has appeared in The Economist, New Statesman, Harper's, The Nation, Poetry, The Believer and Playboy.
+He has translated over twenty titles of fiction, poetry and nonfiction, including works by Honoré de Balzac, Émile Zola, Abdellatif Laâbi, Tahar Ben Jelloun, Frankétienne and Ribka Sibhatu.
+He is the 2020 Author in Residence at UCLA, a Visiting Teaching Fellow at the Manchester Writing School and he lives in Los Angeles.

 © Nina Subin